10 Shear Loading in Beams

 Example 10.2 uses the same cross-section and demonstrates calculating the first moment of area around a different axis on the cross-section.

-Simple cross-sections such as rectangles and circles are fairly commonly used for beams.
+Simple cross-sections such as rectangles and circles are commonly used for beams.
 For these simple cross-sections we can derive standard solutions for the maximum first moment of area (Qmax).
 Recall that this always occurs at the neutral axis of the cross-section.

-For a rectangle of base b and height h (Figure 10.2), the neutral axis will be at \(y=\frac{h}{2}\).
-Drawing a line along the neutral axis and taking the area above this line gives \(A=b \frac{h}{2}\).
+For a rectangle of base b and height h (Figure 10.3), the neutral axis will be at \(y=\frac{h}{2}\).
+Drawing a line along the neutral axis and taking the area above this line results in \(A=b \frac{h}{2}\).
 The distance between the centroid of this area and the neutral axis of the cross-section will be \(y=\frac{h}{4}\).
-Thus, for a rectangular cross-section:
+Thus for a rectangular cross-section the equation is

-\[ Q_{\max }=\frac{h}{4} \frac{b h}{2}=\frac{b h^2}{8} \]
+\[ Q_{\max }=\frac{h}{4} \frac{b h}{2}=\frac{b h^2}{8}\text{ .} \]

-For a circular cross-section of radius r (Figure 10.3), the area above the neutral axis is semi-circle so \(A=\frac{1}{2} \pi r^2\).
-The distance from the centroid of the semi-circle to the neutral axis is \(y=\frac{4 r}{3 \pi}\).
-Thus, for a circular cross-section:
+For a circular cross-section of radius r (Figure 10.4), the area above the neutral axis is semicircle, so \(A=\frac{1}{2} \pi r^2\).
+The distance from the centroid of the semicircle to the neutral axis is \(y=\frac{4 r}{3 \pi}\).
+Thus for a circular cross-section the equation is

 \[ Q_{\max }=\frac{4 r}{3 \pi} \frac{1}{2} \pi r^2=\frac{2}{3} r^3 \]